Dani Raba: Granada

 On 2 February 2022, Raba signed a short-term contract with Granada CF. He totalled only 24 minutes during his spell, also being relegated from the top flight.

 Leganés

 On 24 June 2022, Raba agreed to a two-year deal at CD Leganés in the Segunda División.
+He scored eight goals during the 2023–24 season, achieving promotion as champions.

+In June 2024, Raba extended his contract for a further year.
+In the 2024–25 campaign, he again netted eight times (nine in all competitions), but was unable to avoid relegation.

+Valencia

+On 5 June 2025, Valencia CF announced the signing of Raba on a two-year contract, effective on 1 July.

 Personal life

 Raba's younger brother, Pablo, is also a footballer.
 A defender, he was developed at Racing de Santander.